open/close all folders

 - Improbable Aiming Skills: Her special abilities allow her to hit her target no matter what.
 Given that her best partner is a powerful Empoleon that uses Hydro Pump, this ends up being very deadly.
 Additionally, her aiming skills being accurate make a lot of sense when you realize that in Samurai Warriors she’s an Archer Archetype.

-- Making a Splash: Piplup's typing, as well as her Quagsire.
+- Making a Splash: Her specialty with her Piplup and Quagsire.

 - Tron Lines: Her Rank II outfit.